 Belvedere Palace – tickets, prices, discounts, hours, must see

-Tourists visit Belvedere Palace to see Egon Schiele and Gustav Klimt’s famous paintings and stroll along the world-class Baroque gardens.
+Tourists visit Belvedere Palace to admire its grand architecture, witness the famous paintings of Egon Schiele and Gustav Klimt, and stroll along the world-class Baroque gardens.

-This Palace in Vienna is a UNESCO World Heritage Site and attracts more than a million visitors every year.
+Belvedere in Vienna is a UNESCO World Heritage Site that attracts more than a million visitors annually.

 This article covers everything you must know before buying Belvedere Palace tickets.